idaholab/moose/modules/solid_properties/doc/content/modules/solid_properties/index.md

 fluid properties that are often times only a function of pressure and temperature (or two other state variables), solid properties are frequently a function of many other parameters in addition to temperature, such as accumulated radiation damage, oxidation state, and microstructure.
-The Solid Properties module provides a consistent interface to commonly-required solid properties; such properties include thermal properties such as specific heat, thermal conductivity, and emissivity; and mechanical properties such as elastic modulus and Poisson ratio.
+Some common properties include thermal properties such as specific heat, thermal conductivity, and emissivity; and mechanical properties such as elastic modulus and Poisson ratio.
 This module uses a flexible design to permit extension by other applications to include dependencies on application-specific parameters.
 In addition, a consistent interface exists to access derivatives with respect to the primary variables.
-This module allows different solids to be used in the input files by simply swapping the name of the Solid Properties UserObject in a plug-and-play manner.
+This module allows different solids to be used in the input files by simply swapping the name of the Solid Properties Material in a plug-and-play manner.

 !alert warning
 Always verify that the material properties provided in this module agree with the system you are modeling.
 The selection of particular correlations here does not constitute an endorsement of the accuracy of those correlations.

-!alert note
-Solid properties are implemented in GeneralUserObjects that have empty initialize(), execute() and finalize() methods, so do nothing during a simulation.
-Their purpose is to provide convenient access to solid properties through the UserObject interface.

-This module provides solid properties for different solids, organized according to the overall type of property.
+This module provides solid properties for different solid materials, organized according to the overall type of property.

 ## Solid properties

-All solid properties inherit from the `SolidProperties` base class, which provides interfaces for providing:
+All solid properties inherit from the `SolidPropertiesMaterial` base material class, which provides interfaces for all types of solid properties that might be desired, in addition to:

-- Molar mass: `molarMass()`
 - Solid name: `solidName()`

 ## Thermal properties

-Thermal properties (density, specific heat, thermal conductivity, and emissivity) are available in terms of temperature.
-The `ThermalSolidProperties` class inherits from the `SolidProperties` class, and provides the following additional properties (with corresponding method names):
+Thermal properties (density, specific heat, and thermal conductivity) are computed by materials inheriting from the `ThermalSolidPropertiesMaterial` base class.
+This class defines these three material properties and their derivatives with respect to temperature.
+For flexibility, a custom name may be provided for each of these three properties.

+In the `ThermalSolidProperties` material, the `computeQpProperties` method calculates a number of properties at the quadrature points using the values of `_temperature[_qp]`.

+!listing modules/solid_properties/src/materials/ThermalSolidPropertiesMaterial.C start=computeQpProperties

+The calculation of material properties is divided into several different methods:

-- Isobaric specific heat: `cp_from_T(temperature)`
+- compute isobaric specific heat - `computeIsobaricSpecificHeat()`
-- Thermal conductivity: `k_from_T(temperature)`
-- Density: `rho_from_T(temperature)`
-- Emissivity: `emissivity_from_T(temperature)`
+- compute derivatives of isobaric specific heat - `computeIsobaricSpecificHeatDerivatives()`
+- compute thermal conductivity - `computeThermalConductivity()`
+- compute derivatives of thermal conductivity - `computeThermalConductivityDerivatives()`
+- compute density - `computeDensity()`
+- compute derivatives of density - `computeDensityDerivatives()`

+The methods for computing derivatives are designed such that no value is returned (return type is `void` to accomodate applications needing multiple derivatives of a property, such as derivatives of thermal conductivity with respect to temperature, strain, and density).
+An example is provided below for creating a new solid material providing thermal properties.

-UserObjects available in the SolidProperties module that provide thermal properties
+Materials available in the SolidProperties module that provide thermal properties
 are:

 - [functional](/ThermalFunctionSolidProperties.md)